 Surviving Spouse Rights – Decedent Survived by Multiple Children or Issue of Deceased Children

 If the decedent is survived by multiple children, one child and the issue of a deceased child, or the issue of multiple deceased children, the surviving spouse is entitled to 1/3 of decedent’s separate property.

 If a person makes a Will and then marries a person not provided for in the Will, the surviving spouse is called an omitted spouse.
 Under California law, if a decedent fails to provide in a testamentary instrument for the decedent’s surviving spouse married after the Will was made, the omitted spouse shall receive a share in the decedent’s estate.
-SeeThe omitted spouse, in addition to 1/2 of the community and quasi-community property, also receives a share of the decedent’s separate property equal in value to what the spouse would have received if the decedent had died without having executed a testamentary instrument.
+SeeThe omitted spouse, in addition to decedent’s 1/2 of the community and quasi-community property, also receives a share of the decedent’s separate property equal in value to what the spouse would have received if the decedent had died without having executed a testamentary instrument.
 In no event, however, is the share of the surviving spouse to be more than 1/2 of the value of the separate property in the estate.

 As noted above, California is a community property state.
 As a result, the surviving spouse does not have the right, like in several other states, to elect between provisions in the will and the share he or she would have received had the decedent, for example, died without a will.
 See California Probate Code 120.
-The surviving spouse will be entitled to one-half of the community property.

-Requirement to File a Known Will
+Is There a Requirement to File a Known Will in California?

 The custodian of a will shall, within 30 days after having knowledge of the death of the testator, file the will to the clerk of the superior court of the county in which the estate of the decedent may be administered, and, mail a copy of the will to the person named in the will as executor.